 Remote call center representatives are often sales jobs, where you cold-call people to schedule a sales call or raise funds for organizations.
 But some call center jobs are customer service-focused.
 A quick Indeed search turns up dozens of part-time and full-time work-from-home call center positions that advertise weekly pay.
 Most require a quiet environment where you can take calls without interruptions.

-For instance, Kelly Services pays $15.50 an hour as a starting salary with weekly pay.
+For instance, Kelly Services pays an average of 17.97 an hour as a starting salary with weekly pay.
 You’ll need basic troubleshooting skills for software and various operating systems.

-Similarly, NetTel, USA is currently hiring customer service reps for $14 to $16 an hour plus a weekend differential and performance-based incentives.
+Similarly, NetTel, USA is currently hiring customer service reps for $13.42-$14.75 an hour plus a weekend differential and performance-based incentives.
 The company has full- and part-time positions available, all remote.

 If you are a teacher or have a teaching degree, you might consider online tutoring jobs to earn extra cash weekly.
 Even if you don’t have a degree but do have professional expertise or tutoring experience in a specific field, you may be qualified to teach as an online tutor.
-GeeklyHub hires teachers and tutors to teach in their areas of expertise and earn up to $20/hour, paid weekly.
+GeeklyHub hires teachers and tutors to teach in their areas of expertise and earn up to $16.71 per hour on average, paid weekly.
 TutorMe also pays weekly via Paypal.

 As with pet-sitting, you can set up your own tutoring service and deliver online lessons or tutor in your home, but you’ll be responsible for marketing and management.
 The benefit is that you can get paid at the end of every session, which puts money in your pocket each time you work.

 Shipt and Instacart offer opportunities to shop for people, deliver their items and get paid.
-Similarly, Uber Eats and Postmates, which operates under Uber Eats since Uber’s acquisition of Postmates last year, pay weekly or daily through Paypal or direct deposit, according to the Postmates website.
+Similarly, Uber Eats pays weekly or daily through Paypal or direct deposit.